leilenn/leilenn.github.io/README.md

  ashlei
  alkearse@my.waketech.edu
- this github account was originally started while i was taking a bootcamp for ncsu but i am now using github for courses at waketech and this file is for future assignments. i cloned the repository by going to the code tab pressing the down arrow and looking in the local tab we can find where to clone the file. i pressed the copy button and used git clone in my git bash to clone the repository.
+ this github account was originally started while i was taking a bootcamp for ncsu but i am now using github for courses at waketech and this file is for future assignments. i cloned the repository by going to the code tab pressing the down arrow and looking in the local tab we can find where to clone the file. i pressed the copy button and used git clone in my git bash to clone the repository. you can also easily clone using the desktop app by tapping the add down arrow and press clone this will take you to your github folder you just created and as you open the folder you can clone the repository to your harddrive.